ohjelmistokehitys/docker-part-1b/readme.md

 # DevOps with Docker part 1b

-This repository contains teamplates and automated checks for the rest of the first part in the [DevOps with Docker course](https://devopswithdocker.com/):
+This repository contains templates and automated checks for the part 1 in [DevOps with Docker course](https://devopswithdocker.com/):

 * [Defining start conditions for the container](https://devopswithdocker.com/part-1/section-4) (no exercises in this part)
 * [Interacting with the container via volumes and ports](https://devopswithdocker.com/part-1/section-5)